Sandakan death marches: Delayed release of records and testimonies following the trials

-After the war much of the information surrounding the event's of the marches were kept from the families and the general public.
+After the war much of the information surrounding the events of the marches were kept from the families and the general public.
 In the beginning this was attributable to the conflicting information between the records provided to the Army and those recovered at the camp, as well as the conflicting survivor testimonies.
-These differing accounts meant that many men had the wrong recorded date or wrong cause of death recorded as the records at the camp would often record the deaths of executed prisoners to as a result of illness.
-Although, records were eventually rectified the information immediately proceeding the war presented a very complex and contradictory recounting of the camps events.
+These differing accounts meant that many men had the wrong recorded date or wrong cause of death recorded as the records at the camp would often record the deaths of executed prisoners to be as a result of illness.
+Although records were eventually rectified, the information immediately proceeding the war presented a very complex and contradictory recounting of the camp's events.

 However, after the war crimes trials in 1946, the reasoning behind this concealment changed from lack of reliable information to that of sparing families the grief and torment, with the rationale that the events of the marches were too terrible to be disclosed.
 In the midst of the trials, the Press, while not explicitly asked to conceal information, agreed with the government to only disclose the basic details of the camp.
-Most notably, the Army record keepers were also kept in the dark and relied upon press releases in order gain access to testimonies, records and general information associated with the war crimes investigations.
+Most notably, the Army record keepers were also kept in the dark and relied upon press releases in order to gain access to testimonies, records and general information associated with the war crimes investigations.

 It was during this time that investigations into the camp were undertaken.
 This included collecting bodies for the war graves commission and the recovery of the camp records.
 The results of this inquiry, after investigations concluded in 1947, were released to the relevant government agencies to be sealed for a minimum of 30 years.
-It is worth noting that there are some that attribute this withholding of information as an attempt to conceal the military's lack of intervention in this matter both in regards to the relative failure of the Singapore campaign and the abandonment of Project Kingfisher.
-Although these allegations have not been confirmed.
+It is worth noting that there are some that attribute this withholding of information as an attempt to conceal the military's lack of intervention in this matter, both in regards to the relative failure of the Singapore campaign and the abandonment of Project Kingfisher, although these allegations have not been confirmed.

 Very little information was released to the public in the time between this sealing and the eventual upsurge of the narratives in the 1980s.
 While some books pertaining to the movements of these units during the war were released earlier, these did not pertain to the time that these units spent in captivity.
 Family members attempting to gain information from 1945 to the unsealing of these documents were presented with very little information, usually only being provided a confirmation of death.
 British families found gathering this information particularly difficult.
-It wasn't until the efforts of investigators, historians and soldiers brought these narratives to light in the 1980s and 1990s that Sandakan entered the public consciousness again and, for many families this was their first exposure to a full account of what happened to their relatives.
+It wasn't until the efforts of investigators, historians and soldiers brought these narratives to light in the 1980s and 1990s that Sandakan entered the public consciousness again, and for many families this was their first exposure to a full account of what happened to their relatives.